-Kambi's business is dependent on IT systems.
-System failures and other events that affect operations could have a material adverse effect on its business and results.
-The risk is mitigated by using continuous monitoring to detect any problems as early as possible.
-All critical servers are duplicated, i.e. if one server fails, another will immediately take over.
-Following any downtime, a detailed analysis is performed to ensure that the underlying reason for the downtime is understood and rectified.
+Kambi's business depends on our IT systems.
+System failures and other events that affect operations could have a material adverse effect on our business and its results.
+We mitigate this risk by using continuous monitoring to detect any problems as early as possible.
+All critical servers are duplicated, so that if one server fails another will immediately take over.
+We carry out detailed analysis following any downtime to ensure that the underlying reason for the outage is understood and rectified.